 Strokes occur when a blood vessel in the brain bleeds and ruptures, or when the supply of blood to the brain gets blocked in another way.

-Stroke is the fifth-leading cause of death in the United States.
+Stroke is the of death in the United States.
 One of the major symptoms of stroke is numbness or weakness.
 This usually affects one side of the body, including the face and an arm or the face and a leg.

 If you think you or someone else is having a stroke, call 911 immediately.